arbertrary/mardata-retreat-2023/slide-deck.md

 ## How to do this under water? { .fragment}
 ## 🡆 Virtual fieldwork in immersive environments {.fragment}

+# {.notes}

+... which if we take geology as an example can at times look like this.

+You go to an outcrop, do actual measurements using actual physical tools and write down your findings in a notebook

+So the question is how to do this under water?

+And the answer is by doing virtual fieldwork in an immersive environment

 # Georeferencing Data

 Geospatial data from the real world needs to be in a **Coordinate Reference System** to express the location and be able to make queries that give realistic results (e.g. real distance between two points in a 3D model)